Kimitsuna-Goblin/GGD/README.md

 The **Gradational Gaussian Distribution (GGD)** is one of continuous distribution models for mainly modeling asymmetric unimodal data which do not follow a normal distribution.
+It can represent distributions which do not follow a normal distribution: skewed distributions, heavy-tailed or flat-topped distributions.

 The GGD is alike the **Gaussian mixture distribution model (GMM)** but different.
 The GMM is represented by linear combinations of some normal distributions,